This post was updated in January 2019.

 My favorite kinds of crafts are those that I can complete during my kids’ afternoon naps.
-This turned out to be one of those projects.
+Give me some quiet time and a glue gun and I’m a happy camper!
+This Easy DIY Ribbon Chandelier turned out to be one of those projects.
 It was quick and easy, and I love the way the finished product looks hanging in my daughter’s bedroom.

 For this project, you’ll need the following supplies:

-- Hoop (I used a 4″ grapevine wreath from Dollar Tree.
+- Hoop or wreath form (I used a 4″ grapevine wreath from Dollar Tree.
 You could also use an embroidery hoop or a styrofoam hoop);

-- Variety of Ribbon (I used five spools of ribbon of varying widths, patterns and shades of purple); and
+- Variety of Ribbon (I used five spools of ribbon of varying widths, patterns and shades of purple)

 - Glue Gun (You could also tie the ribbon to the hoop, but I think gluing the ends gives it a cleaner look)